hfchen1006/Bento-calculator/README.md

 A lightweight web application designed to help cram schools quickly calculate lunch orders before entering them into their official system.

 This project was created to solve a real-world problem for a friend who works at a cram school.
-The tool helps staff calculate lunch quantities, estimate costs, remember common settings, and will continue evolving based on real user feedback.
+Instead of manually calculating lunch orders every day, the application provides instant calculations, remembers frequently used settings, and continues evolving based on real user feedback.

 ---